 No one needs a reminder not to touch.

-The dramatic looking spiders journey here from as far away as the swamps of Louisiana, though local varieties are also represented.
+The dramatic-looking spiders journey here from as far away as the swamps of Louisiana, though local varieties are also represented.
 Breeds inclined to sit in their webs are chosen for the exhibit, and we learned that only females are selected because the she-spiders are so much bigger than the he-spiders.
-A few dangerous spiders (e.g. black and brown widows and brown recluses) are displayed in a glass case outside the main exhibit; the spiders spinning free are those not considered dangerous to humans.
+The Spider Den houses those spiders that are best viewed while safely contained behind glass, including tarantulas, wolf spiders, and jumping spiders; the spiders spinning free are those not considered dangerous to humans.

 Magnifying glasses are fun, but the spiders are plenty big.